 - A commonly used indicator of public spending in the economy is expenditure as a percentage of GDP (gross domestic product).
-From 2008 to 2010, as GDP shrank as a result of the recession, Ireland's government expenditure as a percentage of GDP increased rapidly.
-The particularly large increase in 2010 is mostly explained by the impact on government expenditure of specific government support to banks during the financial crisis, in the form of capital injections. - Since 2011, as spending reductions introduced by the government came into effect, expenditure as a percentage of GDP had fallen considerably. - In recent years, the reliability of GDP data for Ireland for comparative purposes has been brought into question, due to the effects of the large scale of multinational company activity in Ireland7.
-In 2017, the Central Statistics Office developed a new indicator, GNI, or modified GNI (gross national income).
-Using this indicator, general government expenditure as a share of the economy is still below the European average in 2016, at 40 per cent.
+From 2008 to 2010, as GDP shrank because of the recession, Ireland's government expenditure as a percentage of GDP increased rapidly.
+The particularly large increase in 2010 is mostly explained by the impact on government expenditure of specific government support to banks during the financial crisis, in the form of capital injections. - Since 2011, as spending reductions introduced by the government came into effect, expenditure as a percentage of GDP had fallen considerably. - In recent years, the reliability of GDP data for Ireland for comparative purposes is open to question, due to the effects of the large scale of multinational company activity in Ireland1.
+In 2017, the Central Statistics Office developed a new indicator, GNI\, or modified GNI (gross national income).
+Using this indicator, general government expenditure as a share of the economy is still below the European average in 2017, at 42 per cent.